daphnevee/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/README.md

 |          307         |           30.70           |

 #### Answer:
-Based from the output of the query, it can be observed that about 30% of customers, which is a total of 307 customers
+Based from the output of the query, it can be observed that about 30.70% of customers, which is a total of 307 customers, churned from their subscription plan with Foodie-Fi's streaming service.

 - - - -